Publicis CEO says board backs him after Omnicom deal fails

 Analyst Claudio Aspesi wrote in a note that Publicis would probably focus on smaller deals for a period, but that he expected that speculation would return about a possible acquisition of Interpublic Group.

-Fourth-largest Interpublic, which owns admired agencies such as Huge and R/GA, has a market capitalisation of $7.39 billion, compared with 12.95 billion euros ($17.95 billion) for Publicis.
+Fourth-largest Interpublic, which owns admired agencies such as Huge and R/GA, has a market capitalization of $7.39 billion, compared with 12.95 billion euros ($17.95 billion) for Publicis.

 "With a much needed wave of investments to face the mobile migration of digital advertising, this sound rationale existed last July and still exists today," wrote Aspesi in a note.